 West Burlington is a very small city located in the state of Iowa.
 With a population of 3,047 people and two constituent neighborhoods, West Burlington is the 118th largest community in Iowa.

-Unlike some cities, West Burlington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in West Burlington are a mix of both white- and blue-collar jobs.
+West Burlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, West Burlington is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in West Burlington who work in office and administrative support (21.78%), sales jobs (17.16%), and food service (5.74%).
+There are especially a lot of people living in West Burlington who work in office and administrative support (20.47%), sales jobs (17.29%), and management occupations (7.12%).

-West Burlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, West Burlington does not have a public transit system used by locals to get to and from work.

 The people who call West Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Burlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Burlington include Irish, English, Welsh, and Swedish.
+Important ancestries of people in West Burlington include Irish, English, Swedish, and Welsh.

 The most common language spoken in West Burlington is English.
 Other important languages spoken here include Tagalog and Spanish.